What are the program entry requirements?

-If you cannot take 12 hours each semester, you should take the 6 hours of EMC courses that are offered each semester, and postpone taking the general education requirements until later.
+If you cannot take 12 hours each semester, you should take the 6-9 hours of major courses that are offered each semester, and postpone taking the general education requirements until later.
 The general education courses are offered at WCU and at virtually every community college each semester and may be taken at any time.
 The EMC courses, however, are offered only once every two years.
 Thus, if it becomes necessary for you to take fewer hours, it is imperative that you stay on track with the WCU courses.

 When may I begin the program?

 A new class begins every August.
-Applications are accepted on a continuous with a deadline of March 1 for classes beginning in August.
+Applications are accepted on a continuous basis with a deadline of March 1 for classes beginning in August.

 What is the cost of the program?